-Each year, about 900 Cairns region residents become Australian citizens at Citizenship Ceremonies hosted each month by Council under the direction of the Australian Government's Department of Immigration and Border Protection.
+Each year, over 900 Cairns region residents become Australian citizens through Citizenship ceremonies hosted each month by Council under the direction of the Department of Home Affairs.

-Initial enquiries regarding Australian citizenship, applications and approval should be directed to the Department of Immigration and Border Protection or phone 131 880.
-Please note that applicants must register with the Department of Immigration and Border Protection, not with Cairns Regional Council.
+Initial enquiries regarding Australian citizenship, applications and approval should be directed to the Department of Home Affairs or phone 131 880.
+Please note that applicants must register with the Department of Home Affairs, not with Cairns Regional Council.

-Once the Department has approved your application, it will make arrangements for you to attend a citizenship ceremony where you will make the pledge.
-Attending your citizenship ceremony is important; you will not become an Australian citizen until you have attended your citizenship ceremony and made the pledge.
+Once the Department has approved your application, it will make arrangements for you to attend a Citizenship ceremony where you will make the pledge and receive your certificate.
+Attending your Citizenship ceremony is important as you will not become an Australian Citizen until you have attended your Citizenship ceremony and made the pledge.

-The decision to approve your application could be reviewed and cancelled by the Department of Immigration and Border Protection if you do not attend a citizenship ceremony within 12 months of your application being approved.
+The decision to approve your application could be reviewed and cancelled by the Department of Home Affairs if you do not attend a Citizenship ceremony within 12 months of your application being approved.

 When will it be held?